sourisimos/DATA_P3HDDL_EW/README.md

 This repository is used for an academic project, providing all project members with easy access to the dataset without overloading the code repository.
-This is not a commercial purpose.
+This is not for a commercial purpose.
 The dataset has been modified from its original version as part of the project, but remains the property of its original owners bellow :

 @misc{Carvalho2023AutoVI,